The Thin Black Line

 • Turning lived experience into shared wisdom

-• Reclaiming Narratives: The power of telling our own stories in hostile systems
+• Reclaiming Narratives — The power of telling our own stories in systems that silence us

-• Black Women in Uniformed Services: Shifting from surviving to thriving
+• Black Women in Uniformed Services — Moving from surviving to thriving

-• Creating Brave Spaces: Leading inclusive conversations in your workplace
+• Creating Brave Spaces — Leading inclusive and psychologically safe conversations

 Booking & Contact